ryogrid/ryogrid.github.io/profile/portfolio_en.md

 　The development work was also done during the time that is allowed to be allocated for research and development at the Oly Research Institute, where I work.

 #### [Predicting the rise and fall of stock prices (Dow Jones Industrial Average) using the results of Twitter sentiment analysis and a set of technical indicators](https://qiita.com/ryo_grid/items/5a5ecc602186a3381c87) 2017-present
-　We used the results of Twitter sentiment analysis (using calmness) and a set of technical indicators to forecast the rise and fall of stock prices (Dow Jones Industrial Average), obtaining 70% accuracy in predicting the closing price and 65% accuracy in predicting the opening price.
+　I used the results of Twitter sentiment analysis (using calmness) and a set of technical indicators to forecast the rise and fall of stock prices (Dow Jones Industrial Average), obtaining 70% accuracy in predicting the closing price and 65% accuracy in predicting the opening price.
 　The implementation was done in Python, using the Xgboost library for regression with decision trees.
 　The development work was done during the time allowed for research and development at the ORIX Research Institute, where I work.